metapragma/cepheus/README.md

 ### Functional CSS

 The idea of functional CSS deals with all of these issues.
 It ensures that the UI is consistent, totally predictable and free of side-effects.
 - [Functional Programming, CSS, and your sanity](http://jon.gold/2015/07/functional-css/)
 - [CSS and Scalability](http://mrmrs.github.io/writing/2016/03/24/scalable-css/)
 - [Rationalizing Functional CSS](https://marcelosomers.com/writing/rationalizing-functional-css/)

 ### Semantics

 After reading the class names applied to an element, it becomes immediately obvious what it looks like.
-Development time is reduced significantly.
+This reduces development time significantly.
 Maintenance becomes much easier.
-Each class has a very limited responsibility.
-The risk of mutation — changing a property somewhere and breaking code elsewhere — is eliminated.
+Each class takes very limited responsibility so the risk of mutation — changing a property somewhere and breaking code elsewhere — is eliminated.

 ## Cepheus